mariaKlioli/intelligencia-final-task/README.md

 Here are represented instructions for the set up of the application.
 As I mentioned before, the application has bee n developed with the use of Python Django framework and Postgresql database.
 You must do the following steps for the application to be executed:

 1. Open an editor where the project will be able to execute (eg. Pycharm)
-2. Clone the project from the github link that I have provided you with.
+2. Clone the project from the github link that I have provided you with.<br/>
 3. You can observe that in the files of the project, you can find a file call requirements.txt.
-In this text file are provided the necessary packages that the project uses and you have to install in your environment.
+In this text file are provided the necessary packages that the project uses and you have to install in your environment.<br/>
 4. Now, you have to install some applications for the postgresql.
-The first is called pgAdmin and you can download it from the following url (either for MACOS or WINDOWS): postgresql.org/ftp/pgadmin/ .
+The first is called pgAdmin and you can download it from the following url (either for MACOS or WINDOWS): postgresql.org/ftp/pgadmin/ .<br/>
 5. The next you have to download is the POSTGRESQL server.
-The link for that is the following: postgresql.org/downloads and choose you operating system.
+The link for that is the following: postgresql.org/downloads and choose you operating system.<br/>
 6. Open now the pgAdmin you downloaded in step 4.
 You will asked to insert a password.
 You are free to insert what you want.
-However, I have inserted as master password "admin" .
+However, I have inserted as master password "admin" .<br/>
 7. Now, open the application postgreSQL in step 6.
 Install and set up the application.
-Again here you will asked to insert a password (YOU HAVE TO REMEMBER THE PASSOWRD- here I have inserted pass1234).
+Again here you will asked to insert a password (YOU HAVE TO REMEMBER THE PASSOWRD- here I have inserted pass1234).<br/>
-8. Now, if we open the pdAdmin it will request us the two passwords, so insert them.
+8. Now, if we open the pdAdmin it will request us the two passwords, so insert them.<br/>
 9. Now, we have to create a database in the pdAdmin panel ( databases -> right click -> create -> database) and give a name.<br/>
 10. My database name for example is called bioactivities.<br/>
 11. The next step is to set the name of the database in you settings.py folder of the project that you have cloned.
-In my case for example "bioactivities".<br/>
+In my case for example "bioactivities". <br/>
 12.Then you have to set up the virtual envs and install the packages that I have created by typing the following command: <br/>
 **pip -r install requirements.txt** <br/>
 13. Then type on the terminal of pycharm the following commands: python manage.py makemigrations python manage.py migrate